Robert Turcescu: Early life and education

-Born in Piteşti, he attended the Ion Brătianu High School there, followed by the Superior School of Journalism in Bucharest, which he finished in 1997.
+Born in Pitești, he attended the Ion Brătianu High School there, followed by the Superior School of Journalism in Bucharest, which he finished in 1997.
 The following year, he graduated from the University of Bucharest's Faculty of Journalism and Communication Sciences.

+He was chosen by Walt Disney Pictures to dub the radio announcer's voice in the Pixar short – Day & Night.

 Journalism

-Turcescu began his career in 1993 as a writer for the magazine Pop Rock & Show and for the newspaper Curierul naţional.
+Turcescu began his career in 1993 as a writer for the magazine Pop Rock & Show and for the newspaper Curierul Național.
 The following year, the news agency A-M. Press hired him as a reporter.
 From 1996 to 1998, he worked as a reporter for Radio Total, advancing to editor-in-chief that year.
 In 2000, he became editor-in-chief at Europa FM, and since that year he has hosted the show România în direct there.
 In 2001 he was a presenter for TVR's Telematinal and an editor at Evenimentul Zilei.
 Since 2003 he has written for the magazine Dilema.
 He hosted 100% on Realitatea TV from that year until 2010.
-He has continued hosting his show at the B1 TV starting with the end of September 2010.
+He has continued hosting his show at B1 TV starting with the end of September 2010.

-He was also editor-in-chief of Cotidianul in 2004–05.
+He was also editor-in-chief of Cotidianul in 2004–2005.

-He is the host of 100%, a political one-to-one talk-show that aired on Realitatea TV and B1 TV.
+He was the host of 100%, a political one-to-one talk-show that aired on Realitatea TV and B1 TV.
 He participated in the Eurovision Song Contest 2013 with the song Un refren.
+In 2021 he returned to Evenimentul Zilei, and from 2022 to 2023 he moderated the show Sub semnul întrebării at B1 TV.
+At the beginning of 2023 he left the television network to launch his Evz-Play podcast on YouTube.